 While some of the Factory Preset Patches are really quite excellent ... many patches are rather ordinary.
 If nothing else, the preset patches demonstrate the potential available with the U-220 and show that it is definitely worth spending the time to be creative in designing your own patches.That is where the real power of the U-220 lies.

 For my purposes the U-220 will serve mainly as a simple synth for use with the MIDI Guitar software.
-As such patches will be designed accordingly.
+As such, patches will be designed accordingly.
 These will mostly be either atmospheric like the Future Pad (patch 45), to work behind finger picked chords ... or full-on 80's lead/synth sounds like Lunar Lead (patch 55).
 When it comes to synthesizer sounds the Roland U-220 can provide sounds that the Casio WK-7500 (with its 800 Tones) can't.
+This is due to the simple fact that you can layer six tones together at one time.

 Rather than try to use the U-220 for things it won't do well, the focus will be on getting the most out of what it does best ... combining Tones and Timbres into great sounding Patches.